Davenport Community School District: History

 The school district operated the Davenport Teacher Training School from 1859 to 1924.
 At that time, teachers were only required to pass an exam to become a certified teacher.
 Davenport’s training school provided new teachers with a year of additional classes before they took the exam.
 The school operated out of various school basements and spare classrooms before it became part of the high school curriculum in 1915.
 The program ended in 1924 with the advent of state teacher’s colleges and licensing standards.

 The Davenport Board of Education evaluated its elementary school facilities in the 1920s and at the same time did a study of the projected growth of the city and where that growth would take place.
 They projected that the number of elementary-aged students would rise by almost 3,000 students between 1930 and 1950, but they did not prepare a building plan based on these projections.
 By 1936, the elementary school population had reached the projected number of students.
-The board decided at that time to close twelve of its old elementary schools and build six new ones.
+The board decided to close twelve of its old elementary schools and build six new ones.
 The plan cost the school district $2.5 million with the federal government contributing 45% of the costs that were paid for through the Public Works Administration.
 The new elementary schools built at that time included Jefferson, Lincoln, Madison, McKinley, Monroe and Washington.